ArsalanHabibi14/Text-To-Speech/README.md

 This project is create by django web framework

-1 - just install django, pyttsx3
+1 - just install django, pyttsx3, celery
+2 - download th redis and run on your system
+3 - go to your project root and run this command --> celery -A text_to_audio worker --pool=solo -l info 4 - go to your project root and run this command --> python manage.py runserver 5 - Done!

 This is the preview of my project